cweber12/uxv-secure-pipeline/edge-node/README.md

 ### No logs on Ground

-Ensure you started Ground first, and that both processes target the same address (localhost:50051 by default).
+Ensure you started Ground first, and that both processes target the same address (localhost:50051 by default)